atRobJustice/The-Ledger/DOCUMENTATION.md

 ## System Overview

 The Ledger is a **purely client-side, single-page application** built with vanilla JavaScript, jQuery, Bootstrap 5 and SCSS.
-All data is stored in-browser (localStorage) or exported as JSON at the user's request; there is *no* server component.
+All data is stored in-browser using IndexedDB for robust character management and persistence, with JSON export/import capabilities; there is *no* server component.

 Key design goals:

 * **Offline-first** – must run from a local `index.html` without a network connection.
+* **Multiple character support** – manage multiple characters with seamless switching.
+* **Robust data persistence** – IndexedDB provides reliable storage with automatic backups.
 * **Minimal build pipeline** – only SCSS compilation is required for development.
 * **Source-of-truth data** – rules data is imported from the community-maintained [VTM Wiki](https://vtm.paradoxwikis.com/VTM_Wiki).
 * **Modular JS** – each logical sheet section has a dedicated manager module.